btkelly/gnag/README.md

   - ***repoName*** - account and repo name to report violations to
   - ***authToken*** - a GitHub token for a user that has access to comment on issues to the specified repo
   - ***issueNumber*** - the issue or PR number currently being built
+  - ***commentInline*** - whether or not comments posted to GitHub should be placed inline where possible
+  - ***commentOnSuccess*** - whether or not a comment should be posted to GitHub when no violations exist

 ## Example Output